joshuaeckroth/cinf401-website/notes/r.markdown

 The special syntax `...` means "all variables not already listed" and `.` means "no variable".

-If a formula results in multiple values for each row (because you didn't mention all variables, for example), then you need to provide an "aggregating" function, e.g., `mean` to average the multiple values.
+If a formula results in multiple values for each row (because you didn't mention all id variables, for example), then you need to provide an "aggregating" function, e.g., `mean` to average the multiple values.
 If you do not provide such a function, `length` will be used, meaning it will count how many values match the formula.

+Note, `dcast` assumes the values are found in the `values` column, as produced by `melt`.

 {% highlight r %}
 # get the original data frame back